MosstafaSa3ed/viwell-project/README.md

 **Viwell APPS**

-This Repo Contain the following:
+This Repo Contains the following:
 1. Ansible playbook to deploy minikube on Ubuntu Machine
 2. cronjob on kubernetes for periodic login to ECR
 3. deploy.sh file to deploy the environment on kubernetes using helm